ArmandLord/lab-react-navigation/README.md

 ## Example

-Este es un ejemplo de cómo debería verse la aplicación:
+This is how the app should looks like:

 ![example](./assets/Navigation.GIF)

 ## Instructions

-### Iteration 1: Instalar Stack Navigator
+### Iteration 1: Install Stack Navigator

-- Instalar React Navigation y sus dependencias.
+- Install React Navigation and its dependencies.
-- Instalar Stack Navigator.
+- Install Stack Navigator.

-### Iteration 2: Crear las carpetas y ficheros necesarios
+### Iteration 2: Create the necessary folders and files

-- Crear una carpeta `src` en la raíz del proyecto.
+- Create a folder named `src` in the project's root directory.
-- Crear una carpeta `screens` dentro de la carpeta `src`.
+- Create a folder named `screens` inside the `src` folder.
-- Crear una carpeta `components` dentro de la carpeta `src`.
+- Create a folder named `components` inside the `src` folder.
-- Crear una carpeta `navigation` dentro de la carpeta `src`.
+- Create a folder named `navigation` inside the `src` folder.

-### Iteration 3: Utilizar NavigationContainer y crear el Stack Navigator
+### Iteration 3: Use NavigationContainer and create the Stack Navigator

-- Importar `NavigationContainer` desde `@react-navigation/native`.
+- Import `NavigationContainer` from `@react-navigation/native`.
-- Importar `createStackNavigator` desde `@react-navigation/stack`.
+- Import `createStackNavigator` from `@react-navigation/stack`.
-- Crear la estructura del Stack Navigator.
+- Set up the structure of the Stack Navigator.
-- Utilizar `NavigationContainer` para envolver el Stack Navigator.
+- Use `NavigationContainer` to wrap the Stack Navigator.
-- Utilizar `createStackNavigator` para crear el Stack Navigator.
+- Use `createStackNavigator` to create the Stack Navigator.

-### Iteration 4: Crear las pantallas de la aplicación y añadirlas al Stack Navigator
+### Iteration 4: Create the application screens and add them to the Stack Navigator

-- Crear una pantalla principal.
+- Create a home screen.
-- Crear una pantalla de perfil.
+- Create a profile screen.
-- Crear una pantalla de integrantes del equipo.
+- Create a team members screen.
-- Añadir las pantallas al Stack Navigator.
+- Add the screens to the Stack Navigator.

-### Iteration 5: Crear el menú de la pantalla principal
+### Iteration 5: Create the menu for the home screen

-- Crear un menú con diferentes botones que nos permitan navegar a las diferentes pantallas de nuestra aplicación.
+- Create a menu with different buttons that allow us to navigate to the various screens of our application.

-### Iteration 6: Crear la pantalla de perfil
+### Iteration 6: Create the profile screen

-- Crear una pantalla de perfil que muestre la información de un usuario.
+- Create a profile screen that displays user information.
-- Esta pantalla debe recibir la información del usuario como props.
-Esta información debe ser un objeto con las siguientes propiedades: `name`, `lastName`, `email`, `phone`, `avatar`.
+- This screen should receive user information as props.
+The information should be an object with the following properties: `name`, `lastName`, `email`, `phone`, `avatar`.
-- Esta pantalla debe mostrar la información del usuario, puedes crear un componente `UserCard` que muestre la información del usuario.
+- This screen should display the user information; you can create a `UserCard` component to show the user's information.
-- Esta pantalla debe tener un botón que nos permita navegar a la pantalla principal.
+- This screen should have a button that allows us to navigate to the home screen.

-### Iteration 7: Crear la pantalla integrantes del equipo
+### Iteration 7: Create the team members screen

-- Crear una pantalla de integrantes del equipo que muestre una lista de los integrantes del equipo.
+- Create a team members screen that displays a list of team members.
-- Esta pantalla debe recibir la información de los integrantes del equipo como props.
-Esta información debe ser un array de objetos con las siguientes propiedades: `name`, `lastName`, `email`, `phone`, `avatar`.
+- This screen should receive team members' information as props.
+The information should be an array of objects with the following properties: `name`, `lastName`, `email`, `phone`, `avatar`.
-- Esta pantalla debe mostrar la información de los integrantes del equipo, puedes crear un componente `UserCard` que muestre la información de un integrante del equipo.
+- This screen should display the team members' information; you can create a `UserCard` component to show the information of a team member.
-- Esta pantalla debe tener un botón que nos permita navegar a la pantalla principal.
+- This screen should have a button that allows us to navigate to the home screen.

 ### Bonus Iteration:

-- Crea la interface del `createStackNavigator` para tipar las pantallas de nuestra aplicación.
+- Create the interface for `createStackNavigator` to type the screens of our application.

-- Crea la interface del `UserCard` para tipar el componente `UserCard`.
+- Create the interface for `UserCard` to type the `UserCard` component.

 Happy coding! 💙